microsoft/vscode-docs/docs/intelligentapps/models.md

 ### Steps to add local Ollama into AI Toolkit

-1. Click the "+" button while hovering on treeview **MY MODELS** or click the **+ Add model** button in model catalog or playground.
+1. Select the "+" icon while hovering over **MY MODELS** in the treeview, or select the **+ Add model** button in the model catalog or playground.

 1. Select **Add an Ollama model**

     ![](./images/models/select-type.png)

 1. Select **Select models from Ollama library**.
-Or if you start Ollama runtime at a different address, you can choose "Provide custom Ollama endpoint" to specify Ollama endpoint.
+Or if you start Ollama runtime at a different address, you can choose "Provide custom Ollama endpoint" to specify an Ollama endpoint.

     ![](./images/models/select-ollama.png)